-Status: Health insurance costs increased in FY 2019.
-The City was quoted a 9.9% not to exceed rate from its carrier, Harvard Pilgrim Health Care, effective July 1, 2018; and was able to negotiate an 8.9% final increase in rates.
-Costs continue to rise in health care, overall, and the City competes in a tight market to recruit and retain talent; therefore, providing competitive health insurance is a must.
+Status: Health insurance costs decreased in FY 2020.
+The City was quoted a 0% not to exceed rate from its carrier, Harvard Pilgrim Health Care, effective July 1, 2019; and was able to negotiate a -2% decrease in rates and eliminate the HMO \$250 plan.
 All City employees now pay at least 10% of the premium costs for health insurance.
-The City provides insurance to retirees as well, and, in 2018, the medical portion of the plan was renewed with a 1.48% increase, and the prescription plan was renewed at a 12.5% increase.
-This resulted in an increase of approximately \$30,000 for the retiree health insurance subsidy.
-The City has been given a rate hold for the "not to exceed" number for FY 2020.
+The City provides insurance to retirees as well, and, in January 2019, the medical portion of the plan was renewed with a 5.5% increase, and the prescription plan was renewed at a .7% increase.
+Going forward, both components of the retiree health insurance will renew in January.